trema/apps/monitoring_manager/README.md

 It has a routine job to regularly query Flow Stats and Port Stats and summarize them in its data structue.
-When other Trema apps subscribe notifications, they will receive the messages when Port Loading or Flow bit rate reaches its threshold or criteria.
+When other Trema apps subscribe notifications, they will receive the messages when Port Loading or Flow bit rate reaches its setting of threshold or criteria .
 And also, other Trema apps can request or query Port Loading in any time.

 Software architecture/hierarchy is as follows: